MaireadKelly/Project1/README.md

   - #### [GitHub](https://github.com/)
 GitHub is used to store the projects code after being pushed from Git.
-ChatGPT was used to help resolve issues arising while styling the gallery in particular
+ChatGPT was used to help resolve issues arising while styling the gallery in particular Diffchecker, was used to help me to see the probable cause of problems with my code
 ## Testing
 I tested compatability on the following browsers:
 Google Chrome ()